Philosophy

 ‘Be the change you want to see in the world’ (Mahatma Ghandi)

-This understanding of applied philosophy came out of phenomenology and later post-structuralism, and led to a desire to reveal different modalities of our embodied difference at the circumstantial extremes.
 I have been drawn to what disrupts and irrupts our ways seeing, being and belonging; often being drawn to the extremes of embodied difference, connection and disconnection to attempt understanding.

 Here is a more formal list of most of my contributions, a few of which are still works in progress.
 See my short academic CV for further details.